Permutation-Avoiding FFT-Based Convolution: Numerical experiments

 These opposing trends suggest that permutation-avoiding techniques provide the greatest benefits for: (i) large 1D problems where permutation costs dominate; (ii) multi-dimensional problems with large sizes in one dimension; and (iii) systems with sufficiently small cache.

-The experimental results demonstrate that while theoretical FLOP counts provide useful guidance, real-world FFT performance requires careful consideration of memory hierarchy effects, instruction-level parallelism, and the arithmetic intensity of different algorithmic components.
-Our permutation-avoiding approach successfully exploits this understanding to achieve meaningful performance improvements in practically relevant scenarios.
+The experimental results demonstrate that while theoretical FLOP counts provide useful guidance, real-world FFT performance requires careful consideration of memory hierarchy effects, and the arithmetic intensity of different algorithmic components.
+The permutation-avoiding approach successfully exploits this understanding to achieve meaningful performance improvements in practically relevant scenarios.